mninc/automatic-v2/README.md

 You can use the `help` command to see all the commands you can use.

-This program is extremely new, and there are likely bugs littered throughout it.
-If I were you, I wouldn't use this with higher-value items yet.

-I am not responsible for any items you lose as a result of using this program.

-This program is confirmed to work on Windows and Linux.
+This program is confirmed to work on all operating systems - if you have an issue it most likely isn't because of this.

 Feel free to submit an issue or a pull request.